MEMBER SECTION

 BMSBs pose a high biosecurity risk to Australia.
 This is an invasive pest, native to Asia, and is highly capable of hitchhiking, highly mobile in nature and lack of effective lures.
 They can severely impact the Australian agricultural industries as well as a nuisance pest to homes, vehicles and factories, seeking shelter in these areas over the winter.
 They are more frequently found on goods arriving in Australia between September and April, coinciding with the late autumn and winter seasons in the northern hemisphere.

-All roll-on roll-off (ro-ro) vessels that berth at, load or transship in target risk countries from 1 September and 30 April (inclusive) will be subject to heightened vessel surveillance where they will be required to :
+Basically all ro-ro vessels that berth at, load, or tranship in target risk countries between 1 September and 30 April (inclusive) will be required to:

-• conduct self-inspections and respond to specific questions as part of the pre-arrival reporting requirements
+• Conduct at least one crew inspection and respond to specific questions as part of the pre-arrival reporting requirements; and

+Pleaser refer to the management of vessels for 2024-24 season for more details.
+Note that the Vessel Seasonal Pest Scheme is discontinued for this season.
 The Vessel Seasonal Pest Scheme (VSPS) is an alternative vessel clearance pathway for ro-ro vessels.
 RoRo vessels will only be exempted from mandatory seasonal pest inspections if they are eligible under this scheme and no insects have been detected.
-For more details to apply to the scheme, refer to Australia Vessel Seasonal Pest Scheme information section.

 Any target high risk or target risk goods manufactured in, or shipped from these countries are subject to the BMSB seasonal measures.
 Any vessel that that berths at, load or tranships from these countries are also subject to BMSB seasonal measures: